 Holiday Titles from the Library

 Yes, with so many streaming services available online, you can often find a wide range of holiday entertainment.
 However nothing compares to free, and local libraries are a great place to find what you’re looking for!
-Pick up a few new seasonal story books, music CDs or DVDs from the library for entertainment this holiday.
+Pick up a few new seasonal story books, music CDs or videos from the library for entertainment this holiday.
 You can often reserve them in advance online as well.

-Pile up a stack of those Christmas movies and work your way through them with the kids on winter break.
+Pile up a stack of those Christmas movies and books then work your way through them with the kids on winter break.
 I recently picked up A Christmas Story which my kids hadn’t seen but is one of my absolute favorites!
-White Christmas is my 13-yr old’s holiday favorite and it’s streaming on Netflix right now.
 My preschooler loves The Polar Express so we’ve already seen that one several times this year!

 Snuggly Knotted Blanket Making

 This one is easy enough for older kids to make on their own.
 I’ve made lots of Knotted Fleece Blankets and they are great for cuddling, crafting as gifts or for donating.
 Try this tutorial from Sewlicious Home Decor.
 You’ll need a good, sharp pair of scissors because it require quite a bit of cutting.
 But the cozy soft blanket you’ll have at the end is worth it!
-You’ll need Winter Fleece Fabric by the yard and Fabric Scissors with Comfort Grip
+Purchase winter fleece fabric by the yard and these Fabric Scissors with Comfort Grip.

 Kids on winter break get stir crazy from being cooped up inside.
 Bundle up and head outside for some fresh air and a blast of nature!
 My family has made a Christmas morning walk one of our traditions.
 I love this Winter Scavenger Hunt printable from Hike It Baby.
 It covers many of the senses including what to look for, smell, listen for and touch.

 If cut-out sugar cookies are your thing, I highly recommend this recipe from SweetSugarBelle that uses powdered (confectioners sugar) instead of granulated.
 These cookies are melt-in-your-mouth yummy!
 This is also where you’ll find the perfect recipe and tutorials for making royal icing.
 You might not be able to decorate quite as fantastically detailed as she does, but here is some inspiration!
 Seriously, are those too cute to eat or what?!